 As you can see, Buick is a special case.
 New 2018 and 2019 models come with a 4-year/50,000-mile warranty, while 2020 and newer models receive a 3-year/36,000-mile warranty.
 Either way, GM’s extended warranty option adds two years to the base term.
 Chevrolet and GMC vehicles both come with a 3-year/36,000-mile warranty, while Cadillac comes with a 4-year/50,000-mile warranty.

 GM extended warranty coverage includes damage due to defects in materials or workmanship and provides for repairs with GM factory parts.
-There is no deductible for repairs, and you can take your vehicle to any of the brand’s dealerships to get the work done.
+There is no deductible for repairs, and you can take your vehicle to your local GM dealership to get the work done.

 - Slight noises or vibrations